Best eCommerce Business Models and Strategies with Examples

 Lastly, large companies can use social media to make announcements about upcoming projects or services.
 They can announce changes in their policies and terms of use, announce new products, and introduce new services.

-With the aforementioned, we can see that social media is of utmost importance to e-commerce, and it helps businesses in so many ways.
+With the aforementioned, we can see that social media is of utmost importance to ecommerce, and it helps businesses in so many ways.

 Selecting Your eCommerce Business Model